-- (1) Charles Darwin University supports the rights of students with disability to be involved in all facets of university life, including full and equitable participation in training, education, and research. - (2) We will meet our obligations under the Disability Discrimination Act 1992 and Disability Standards for Education 2005 by enacting the requirements and spirit of the legislation and guidelines.
+(1) Charles Darwin University ('the University', 'CDU') supports the rights of students with disability to be involved in all facets of University life, including full and equitable participation in training, education, and research.

+(2) The University will meet our obligations under the Disability Discrimination Act 1992 and Disability Standards for Education 2005 by enacting the requirements and spirit of the legislation and guidelines.